aws/aws-cdk-rfcs/text/0340-firehose-l2.md

   tableName: 'myGlueTable',
 });

 new DeliveryStream(this, 'Delivery Stream', {
   destination: new destinations.S3({
     dataFormatConversionConfiguration: {
       schema: myGlueTable,
       inputFormat: destinations.InputFormat.OPENX_JSON
-      // Might be able to nix this property and infer it from the glue table
       outputFormat: destinations.OuputFormat.PARQUET
     },
   }),